In loving memory

 Having a keen interest in healing plant medicines and yogic lifestyle, Tess naturally leaned toward the holistic science of Ayurveda early on.
 By incorporating these ways in her own life and seeing profound results, she took this as her path of service and life practice to share with others.

-Tess has also worked as a main therapist for 4 years in a Pancha Karma retreat center, which gave her valuable experience treating her patients with focused attention and care.
-She is a skilled practitioner of external therapies and teaches Ayurvedic Body Therapies to existing students of Ayurveda.
+Tess worked as a main therapist for 4 years in a Pancha Karma retreat center, which gave her valuable experience treating her patients with focused attention and care.
+She was a skilled practitioner of external therapies and taught Ayurvedic Body Therapies to existing students of Ayurveda.

-Since 2004, Tess has held a private practice in Nevada City, CA, founding the Gunanatha Clinic with her husband Eric Rosenbush, incorporating Ayurveda and Tibetan therapies, as well as organizing clinical events and teachings.
-She has assisted low-cost clinics providing traditional medicine to chronically afflicted patients.
-She is now working as a practitioner at the Samata Clinic in Northern Goa, and also manages the Amrita Kitchen, serving healthy, nourishing food.
+Since 2004, Tess held a private practice in Nevada City, CA, founding the Gunanatha Clinic with her husband Eric Rosenbush, incorporating Ayurveda and Tibetan therapies, as well as organizing clinical events and teachings.
+She assisted low-cost clinics providing traditional medicine to chronically afflicted patients.
+She later worked as a practitioner at the Samata Clinic in Northern Goa, and managed the Amrita Kitchen, serving healthy, nourishing food.

-Tess is an active member of the Dunagiri Foundation.
-This enables her to do what she loves- spending time working in Himalayan villages with farmers and high altitude plant medicines during the year when she is not in Goa or abroad.
+Tess was active member of the Dunagiri Foundation.
+One of her great passions, she frequently spent extended time working in Himalayan villages with farmers and growing high altitude plant medicines.